atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 #### SQL based BI product

-Running one off queries can be useful to understand what is going on in the data but needing to export data into another tool like excel can be cumbersome especially if you are trying to have real time visibility.
-Using a SQL based BI product will allow you to create visualizations and dashboards that can be refreshed automatically, you wont have to manually fetch your data.
-Additionally some SQL based BI tools such as Chartio allow you to connect to data sources such as google analytics, that you might otherwise not be able to.
+Running one-off queries can be useful to understand what is going on in the data but needing to export data into another tool like Excel can be cumbersome especially if you are trying to have real time visibility.
+Using a SQL based BI product will allow you to create visualizations and dashboards that can be refreshed automatically.
+You won’t have to manually fetch your data.
+Additionally, some SQL based BI tools such as Chartio allow you to connect to data sources such as Google Analytics, that you might otherwise not be able to.

 ![](https://lh5.googleusercontent.com/hq_Gp6vTdJzXIPBRD7U2fkh0ME9jPwwHdJWi-YBDzJVNx8A1jvGyp3epOYTZQm68KnYrWHA81CHm8REoq1_2m5MSalmh4-VdXkC_PdWlcj6Af-VbN2SS0sbt9o3NVukEENMcfXOz)

-Being able to blend this data is a way to have the benefits of a data lake with out architecting one.
+Being able to blend this data is a way to have the benefits of a Data Lake without architecting one.
 This will help you produce better insights.

 To reiterate the benefits of a modern SQL based BI product are: